Religion in Belize

 Dugu is a ceremony where a high priest communes with Garífuna ancestors.
 Ancestral spirits come to help worshippers with their problems.
 For two days, congregants gather in a temple to dance and play their drums.
 These are spiritual practices that make it possible to interact with the spirit world.

 Velorio is a 9-day prayer in honor of the dead.
 Drumming, dancing, and traditional food are part of the ceremony.

 Christmas, Boxing Day, and New Year’s celebrations also involve drum music.
 Each occasion has a distinct rhythm.
-These holidays are a good time to visit a Garífuna town, like Punta Gorda, Dangriga, or Hopkins - all vibrant locations to hear distinctive Garífuna music.
+These holidays are a good time to visit a Garífuna town, like Punta Gorda, Dangriga, or Hopkins—all vibrant locations to hear distinctive Garífuna music.
 Read about more of Belize's holidays and festivals in this article.

 There are still some Creole Belizeans that practice obeah, a form of witchcraft that came to the Caribbean by way of Africa.
 Obeah has also absorbed elements of Roman Catholicism.
 Practitioners typically use obeah spells to ensure romantic and financial success.
 It is more common among the older generation of Creoles in Belize, as the younger generation largely believes these practices to be superstitious.

 Most surprisingly for visitors, around 3 percent of the Belizean population is Mennonite.
 Mennonites in Belize are mostly from the more conservative branch of the faith.
 Most do not wear modern clothing, instead opting for more modest, old-fashioned attire.
 Belize’s Mennonites live mostly in the Orange Walk District in western Belize.

 The Mennonites came out of the 16th-century Protestant reformation in Europe.
 Mennonites differentiated themselves from other Protestants by abandoning the practice of infant baptism.